 L.A. doesn’t typically seem like much of a winter wonderland, until, that is, you create an ice skating rink right in the midst of Downtown skyscrapers and L.A. icons.
 Come glide and pretend there’s snow on the ground at Pershing Square’s outdoor holiday skating rink—one of the biggest in the city.
 Look out for special events throughout the season, like curling lessons, a silent disco skate and DJ nights.

-Cozy up—and make sure to bring your jacket—to the Queen Mary for Chill.
-It’s the time of year when the iconic ship is transformed into a winter wonderland, which this year takes on an international theme with six different destinations.
-Slip on some skates and glide across the rink or track, or partake in a round of ice bumper cars, tricycles or shuffleboard.
-In addition, you’ll find a towering, Matterhorn-inspired 100-foot ice slide for tubing and a 300-foot-long zipline.
-Adults can cozy up inside the Ice Bar for sips of just-above-freezing vodka.
+Cozy up—and make sure to bring your jacket—to the Queen Mary for its annual Christmas makeover.
+It’s the time of year when the iconic ship is transformed into a winter wonderland, which this year is decking out every facet with classic Christmas decor.
+Slip on some skates and glide across the rink and around a 26-foot-tall Christmas tree with views of the Long Beach waterfront.
+The event also includes meet-and-greets with Santa, musical performances, light displays and more.

 Quench those clichés about the heat in the Valley with a 90-minute session in Downtown Burbank.
-Winter sports aren't exactly a pastime in L.A., so little ones—and those of us who look helpless on the ice—can rent Bobby the Seal, an adorable, plastic skating aid.
-Show up early on Saturdays for skate lessons.
-You'll find the rink near Burbank City Hall, on the corner of Third Street and Orange Grove Avenue.
+Winter sports aren’t exactly a pastime in L.A., so little ones—and those of us who look helpless on the ice—can rent Bobby the Seal or Tommy the Reindeer, which are adorable, plastic skating aids.
+Show up early on Saturdays for skate lessons ($25).
+You’ll find the rink near Burbank City Hall, on the corner of Third Street and Orange Grove Avenue.

 If you’re in Orange County and dreaming of a white Christmas, the Irvine Spectrum Center is your answer.
-Located in Giant Wheel Court by Nordstrom and Macy’s, this tented rink offers the perfect time out from shopping.
+Located in Giant Wheel Court by Nordstrom, this tented rink offers the perfect time out from shopping.
 When renting skates, be sure to request a free helmet—recommended for adults and children alike.
-Following each 90-minute skating session, the rink is closed for resurfacing, so you’ll never have to skate on slush.
 Head to the adjacent Ferris wheel during the half hour the rink is closed for nonstop fun.